splunk/observability-workshop/content/en/other/oncall/_index.md

 ### Putty (Windows users only)

-If you do not have ssh preinstalled or if you are on a Windows system,  the best option is to install putty, you can find the downloads [here](https://www.putty.org/).
+If you do not have ssh pre-installed or if you are on a Windows system,  the best option is to install putty, you can find the downloads [here](https://www.putty.org/).

 !!! important
     If you **cannot** install Putty, please go to [Web Browser (All)](./#web-browser-all).